 In 2012, we entered into three exclusive license agreements with Antecip Bioventures II LLC, or Antecip, an entity owned by our Chief Executive Officer and Chairman of the Board, Herriot Tabuteau, M.D., in which we were granted exclusive licenses to develop, manufacture, and commercialize Antecip's patents and applications related to the development of AXS-02 and AXS-05, as well as AXS-04, a product candidate that is currently in early stage development, anywhere in the world for veterinary and human therapeutic and diagnostic use.
 The agreements were amended in August 2015 to update the schedule of patents and applications subject to the license agreements.
 Pursuant to the agreements, we are required to use commercially reasonable efforts to develop, obtain regulatory approval for, and commercialize AXS-02, AXS-05, and AXS-04.
 Under the terms of the agreements, we are required to pay to Antecip a royalty equal to 4.5% for AXS-02, 3.0% for AXS-05, and 1.5% for AXS-04, of net sales of products containing the licensed technology by us, our affiliates, or permitted sublicensees.
 These royalty payments are subject to reduction by an amount up to 50.0% of any required payments to third parties.
-Unless earlier terminated by a party for cause or by us for convenience, the agreements remain in effect on a product-by-product and country-by-country basis until the later to occur of (1) the applicable product in that country.
-Upon expiration of the agreements with respect to a product in a country, our license grant for that product in that country will become a fully paid-up, royalty-free, perpetual non-exclusive license.
-If Antecip terminates any of the agreement will revert to Antecip.
-To date, we have not been required to make any payments to Antecip under such terminated agreement will revert to Antecip.
+Unless earlier terminated by a party for cause or by us for convenience, the agreements remain in effect on a product-by-product and country-by-country basis until the later to occur of (1) the applicable product is no longer covered by a valid claim in that country or (2) 10 years from the first commercial sale of the applicable product in that country will become a fully paid-up, royalty-free, perpetual non-exclusive license.
+If Antecip terminates any of the agreements for cause, or if we exercise our right to terminate any of the agreements for convenience, the rights granted to us under such terminated agreement will revert to Antecip.
 To date, we have not been required to make any payments to Antecip under any of the license agreements.
-If any of the license agreements with Antecip are terminated for any reason, our busits of operations, and prosp
+If any of the license agreements with Antecip are terminated for any reason, our busi